jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 At all other times, including when the previous sequence was not those described previously, *outputr = 0*.
 Implement the FSM as a circuit in Logisim Evolution.

+Note that much like the last problem, this is not a sliding window.
+After the fourth clock pulse, the circuit resets itself and is ready to take in the next 4 bit sequence.

 You may use a maximum of 3 flip flops for this problem.
 If you need to use more than 3 flip flops, your FSM is not minimized.
 You will lose a significant portion of credit if you have more than 3 flip flops in your circuit.